mkmitchell/DuckNet/publication-data/Readme.md

 2. Open and run the Jupyter notebook

-## Requirements

-- Python 3.x
-- PyTorch
-- See `environment.yml` for complete dependencies

 ## License

 This work is licensed under CC BY-NC (see `LICENSE.pdf` for details).